 9859 A pair of Empire patinated and gilt bronze five arm candelabra, the scrolling candle arms issuing from a basket of flowers, supported by a kneeling, winged Nike or Victory figure with her arms outstretched, on a rectangular plinth base with applied gilt bronze laurel wreaths.
-Some castings inscribed chi, probably for Choiselat Gallien.
+Some castings inscribed chi, probably for Chibout or Choiselat Gallien.

 Height: 23 ins (58 cms)